akshit7093/VM_manager_AgenticAi/RTDS-007/README.md

 ### Create a Server

 **Prompt:**
-> "create an S.4 VM named dev-box-2 using Ubuntu-24.04 on External_Net with volume 10"
+> "create an S.4 VM named dev-box-2 using Ubuntu-24.04 onÂ External_Net with volume 10"

 **Mapped Function Call:**